Customize Fluentd docker image

 What is Fluentd

 Briefly speaking, Fluentd is an open source data collector, which lets you unify the data collection and consumption for a better use and understanding of data.
-Click for more details.
+Click here for more details.

 You could use Fluentd by either installing the Fluentd agent manually as the daemon process or running a docker image.
 This article will mainly focus on how to build you own Fluentd docker image which fits your use cases.